The countries that will rule the world in 2050

 10. United Kingdom (2016 ranking: 9)

-Though PwC expects Brexit to hamper our economy in the medium-term, the long-term forecast still looks positive.
+Though PwC expects Brexit to hamper the economy in the medium-term, the long-term forecast still looks positive.
 The UK is expected to fall only one place down the rankings by 2050, saved by its growing working age population and steady economic growth.

 9. Germany (2016 ranking: 5)